-To access the vOneCloud command line interface open the vCenter console of the vOneCloud Virtual Machine appliance and change the tty (Ctrl + Alt + F2).
+Alternatively, open the vCenter console of the vOneCloud Virtual Machine appliance and change the tty (Ctrl + Alt + F2).
 Afterwards, log in with the root account and the password you used in the initial configuration, and switch to the oneadmin user.